aetperf/aetperf.github.io/_posts/2023-12-26-Lyon-s-Digital-Terrain-Model-with-IGN-Data.md

 ## Raster Bounding Box Cropping with Rasterio

 Now that we have our mosaic raster and a defined bounding box in the Lambert 93 (LAM93) projected CRS, let's proceed with cropping the raster to the extent of our bounding box.
+Remember that the bounding box is expressed in EPSG:4326 while the raster is in EPSG:2154.

 ```python
 # Transform the bounding box polygon to the mosaic's CRS (Lambert 93)